How to invite new members to Workstorm

 Some companies choose to manage external members’ access to features such as Announcements, Contacts or Team search, based on company policies and preferences.
 Furthermore, some companies prefer to permit only the site administrator to invite external members.
 Contact your site administrator for details on your company’s policies and permissions for inviting external members.

 At Acme Co. employees are permitted to invite new external members to join the Acme Co. company account on Workstorm with limited access and permissions.
 So, Robert invites his external client Rhonda to join Workstorm using the same method outlined above for inviting internal members.
-He can view, resend or delete Rhonda’s invitation under Private Messages in the left menu, marked with the icon denoting External Members.
-When Rhonda receives the invitation email from email@example.com, she sets up a profile and can begin collaborating.
+He can view, resend or delete Rhonda’s invitation under Private Messages in the Messages menu, marked with the icon denoting External Members.
+When Rhonda receives the invitation email from firstname.lastname@example.org, she sets up a profile and can begin collaborating.
 Robert will also receive a notification that Rhonda is now a member.

 According to the external member permissions set by the Acme Co. site administrator, Rhonda can do everything she needs to collaborate effectively and efficiently with Robert and her Acme Co. team.
 For example, Rhonda can collaborate one-on-one with Robert in Private messages and video chat, as well as securely upload, download and share files.
 She can receive Alerts and Notifications and access Contacts of members with whom she is directly connected.
 Robert can even invite Rhonda to join a Team conversation with other internal and external members.